Lists of Note

 wynge that quayle — wing that quail

-mynce that plouer — mince that plover
+mynce that plouer — mince that plover7

 thye that pegyon — thigh that pigeon